Empowerment, Leadership, and Mentorship Program

-Illinois Tech prides itself in providing its students assistance in a variety of forms, including its Empowerment, Leadership, and Mentorship (ELM) program.
-Developed in consultation with Illinois Tech student leadership, the ELM program aims to provide support for positive change of academic performance, leadership and the development of a conscientious community.
-This is achieved by supporting existing and up and coming (Student) leaders and programs, to in turn support each other and the wider student body via an organically grown mentor support network.
+Illinois Tech prides itself in providing its students with assistance in a variety of forms, including through its Empowerment, Leadership, and Mentorship (ELM) program.
+Developed in consultation with Illinois Tech student leadership, the ELM program aims to provide support for positive change of academic performance, leadership, and the development of a conscientious community.
+This is achieved by supporting existing and up-and-coming (student) leaders and programs, to in turn support each other and the wider student body via an organically grown mentor-support network.

 What We Do

 Illinois Tech is poised to train the next generation of professionals and leaders through the ELM program.
 ELM aims to achieve these goals through mentorship, particularly by students' peers.
 Illinois Tech students will be trained, and—in some cases, certified—as peer mentors to help their fellow students.
 ELM program training is available and is encouraged for all students due to its strong benefits for all, even if they do not become certified peer mentors.

 Certified Peer Mentors support each other one-on-one and in monthly support group meetings for communication and ongoing training in addition to supporting the wider network of peer mentors and students within our Illinois Tech community.